 However, Peabody’s thermal coal sales volume seems to have remained low even in post-pandemic periods, illustrating that the demand for thermal coal may have reached a plateau.

 References and Credits

-1. All financial figures in this article were obtained and referenced from Peabody’s quarterly and annual reports available in Peabody Investor Center.
+1. All financial figures in this article were obtained and referenced from Peabody’s earnings reports, SEC filings, and other statements which are available in Peabody Investor Center.